bbrayzier/dwa_demo/README.md

 # Dynamic Window Approach Trajectory Planner

-This project implements a trajectory planner for robotics using the Dynamic Window Approach (DWA).
-The DWA is a popular method for real-time trajectory planning that considers the robot's dynamics and the environment to generate feasible trajectories.
+This project implements a trajectory planner for roverics using the Dynamic Window Approach (DWA).
+The DWA is a popular method for real-time trajectory planning that considers the rover's dynamics and the environment to generate feasible trajectories.

 ## Overview

-The DWA algorithm computes possible trajectories based on the robot's current state and velocity, evaluates them, and selects the optimal trajectory to follow.
-This approach is particularly useful for mobile robots navigating in dynamic environments.
+The DWA algorithm computes possible trajectories based on the rover's current state and velocity, evaluates them, and selects the optimal trajectory to follow.
+This approach is particularly useful for mobile rovers navigating in dynamic environments.

 ## Project Structure